-Sight and retain evidence
+Sighting and retaining evidence

 When you use the DVS, you don't have to sight and retain a copy of the student's document.
 Instead, you sight confirmation from the Gateway Service Provider that the details on the student's document match a current and valid record in the DVS database.